zhullyb/monyhar/monyhar/services/network/README.md

 The out-of-process configuration is preferred for isolation and stability, and is the default on most platforms.
 The in-process configuration is the default on Android because of some unresolved issues; see https://crbug.com/1049008.
-It can also be useful for debugging; for example, it's used in Chromium's [`--single-process`](https://www.monyhar.org/developers/design-documents/process-models) mode.
+It can also be useful for debugging; for example, it's used in Monyhar's [`--single-process`](https://www.monyhar.org/developers/design-documents/process-models) mode.